If you are looking for unique and child friendly family Christmas traditions then this is for you.

 Teach the kids a few songs they will be able to learn well, and go caroling in your neighborhood.

-If you don’t really know the neighbors or your kids will get embarrassed in front of strangers, sing to family members and friends!
+Okay, okay, if you don’t really know the neighbors or your kids will get embarrassed in front of strangers, sing to family members and friends!

 10. Decorate Ginger Bread Houses

 Whether you want to make it all from scratch or buy a kit, do Ginger bread houses some time during the holiday season.
+You can buy easy kits from the store or work together in the kitchen!

 - How To Correct Your Kids In Front Of Others (Without Losing Your Cool)